CollinPoetoehena/DevOpsCourse_Project/docs/Deployment.md

 TODO: explain that AWS EB automatically runs the docker-compose.yml, which pulls the images.
 TODO: explain: a custom prebuild script 01-docker-login.sh is executed beforehand to login to docker with the necessary credentials to allow docker-compose.yml to pull images from the private Docker Hub repository.
 TODO: also explain added security group rule to allow TCP port 4001 inbound traffic to allow frontend to access backend.
+TODO: The user automatically becomes a user.
+We manage this by only having a maintainer and admin group in AWS Cognito, where if the user is part of the maintainer group, the maintainer role is assigned for example.
+If not part of any of those groups, the user has the user role.
+This optimizes storage and efficiency, since we now only have two groups, and all other users automatically get the user role.